deloachtech/backstack-demo/README.md

 npm run dev
 ```

-Modify the files as needed for your project.
+Modify the project files as needed for your application.

 ## Updates